morucci/torosuke/README.md

 Torosuke is my Rabbit but also a Candle crawler for Binance.

-Torosuke retreive historical data for a given pair and compute a MACD analysis.
+Torosuke retreives historical data for a given pair and computes a MACD analysis.

-There are two running mode:
+There are two running modes:

-- Live runner: Constently fetch last candles and perform the analysis.
+- Live runner: Constantly fetch last candles and perform the analysis.
 - Histo runner: Retreive historical candles for a given pair.

 Torosuke stores fetched data and analysis in the `$pwd/store` directory.